-for the 6\,MeV beam energy.
-To implement the calibration method, the following should be considered:\\ --\quad The \h beam polarization must be stable during the calibration.
-To verify the stability, multiple measurements with each $\Ebeam$ can be used;\\ --\quad The scattered \h detector acceptance should be sufficiently large to allow find local maximum of the asymmetry for all beam energies in the $5\!<\!\Ebeam\!\le\!6\,\text{MeV}$ range;\\ --\quad Two methods of variation of the \h beam energy are currently under consideration: {\em(i)} adjustment of the beam acceleration and {(ii)} changing the thickness of the polarimeter entrance window and, consequently, diluting the beam energy due to the $dE/dx$ losses.
+--\quad Two methods of variation of the \h beam energy are currently under consideration: {(i)} adjustment of the beam acceleration and {(ii)} changing the thickness of the polarimeter entrance window and, consequently, diluting the beam energy due to the $dE/dx$ losses.

 Also, it is important to note that for the \h beam energy $\Ebeam\!\le\!6\,\text{MeV}$, there is no inelastic contributions to the \hHe scattering.